BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 ### The domain name is .ai…so what’s the AI part?

 Three things:
-1. Harken back to our example above: which size companies install which types of water heaters.<br><br>
+1. Harken back to our example above: which size companies install which types of water heaters.<br>

     Notice the "AI Analytics" tab right above the plots?
-Here’s a deeplink: [https://tinyurl.com/mrfszzv4](https://tinyurl.com/mrfszzv4)<br><br>
+Here’s a deeplink: [https://tinyurl.com/mrfszzv4](https://tinyurl.com/mrfszzv4)<br>

     In that tab, you can chat with the data via a large language model (LLM) that has as context all the data, and all the filters, in both charts.
 You get answers in natural language.<br><br>